TeamWin/twrpme/_google/googlepixel3xl.markdown

 {% include disclaimer.html %}

 {% include supportstatus.html %}
 MTP does not work at this time.
-ADB also does not currently work.
+ADB only works on the flashed version of TWRP.
+Unfortunately it does not work on the fastboot version of TWRP.
 You may need to use a USB-OTG cable and a USB thumb drive to transfer files.
 TWRP may take a little longer than usual to boot on this device.

 {% include download.html %}